followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownEditor/1 Configuration/onOpened.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **opened** event.
+A function that is executed once the drop-down editor is opened.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when the drop-down editor is shown.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->